abhisawarkar/Reduced-Form/README.md

 # Reduced-Form

-Reduce form of list elements
+- Reduce forms of list elements using dictionary